Thin film of a topological insulator as a spin Hall insulator: Spin conductivity from the states at the Fermi surface

-We plot spin conductivity as a function of the chemical potential for different values of the gap $\Delta$ and correction to the Fermi velocity $s$.
-We can see that spin conductivity is enhanced near the band gap $|\mu| \sim \Delta$: enhancement is stronger for larger values of the gap $\Delta$.
+Here $\sigma_{xybv}^{Iz}$ is the spin conductivity without vertex corrections, $\delta \sigma_{xy}^{Iz}$ is the spin conductivity cotribution from the vertex corrections.
+We plot spin conductivity contributions as a function of the chemical potential for different values of the gap $\Delta$ and correction to the Fermi velocity $s$.
+We can see that spin conductivity contributions take maximal values near the gap $\mu \sim \Delta$.